By David Belk MD and

-I examined the annual financial reports of 12 major pharmaceutical companies over 13 years (2003-2015).
-These were among the world’s largest pharmaceutical companies and were responsible for a combined total of 42% of all of the world’s pharmaceutical sales from 2010-2013.
+I examined the annual financial reports of 13 major pharmaceutical companies over 8 years (2011-2018).
+These were among the world’s largest pharmaceutical companies and were responsible for a combined total of nearly half of all of the world’s pharmaceutical sales from those years.

 We’ll start by looking at one of these reports.
 A good example is the 2011 annual report for Pfizer.
 The report itself is 117 pages long but, not to worry, much of what we need to know can be found on page 17, which I show below.
 (PDF document page).

 On page 17 you’ll find the above table which is an analysis of the consolidated statements of income for Pfizer.
 You can see from the first line that Pfizer reported just over $67 billion in revenue in 2011.
 A few lines down you can see that they spent just over $9 billion on research and development that same year.
 OK, $9 billion is a lot of money.
 It was nearly 14% of their total revenue.